-Machine translation as a concept has come a long way since it was initially tested over 60 years ago.
+As a concept has come a long way since it was initially tested over 60 years ago, the benefits of machine translation have come a long way.
 It was originally suggested as a method for the US government to monitor Russian activities after World War 2; now it has developed into something that has transformed the translation industry entirely.
 Almostt all of the major translation companies worldwide use at least some element of machine translation when working on texts and, considering the developments in recent years, it’s easy to see why.
 Here are 3 benefits of using machine translation.

-A key benefit of machine translation is speed.
+Of the key benefits of machine translation is speed.
 Machine translation is significantly faster than human translation.
 It’s estimated that the average human translator can translate around 2,000 words a day and, while multiple translators can be assigned any given project to increase that output, this still pales in comparison to machine translation.
 Machine translation can generate thousands of words every minute.

 The cost of machine translation is also significantly lower than that of human translation.
 There are extremely advanced machine translation platforms now that are accessible for free!
 Google translate for one is becoming more accurate each year and users can also enter an unlimited amount of content for translation for free.